Australia PR Chance of Invite varies by each ANZSCO code.

 USA H1B to Australia PR

-If you are currently working on H1B in the US and fed up with long waiting for a green card, Australia PR is a good option.
+If you are currently working on an H1B in the US and fed up with the long waiting for a green card, Australia PR is a good option.
 They give you Permanent residency (Australian Green Card) even before you land there for the first time!

 - You do not get any extra points or preferences just because you have worked in the US.